Service Terms

 23. Force majeure

-We are not liable for delay or failure caused by events beyond our reasonable control, including natural disasters, power or telecommunications failure, vendor outages, cyber incidents, illness, supply-chain issues, strikes, government action, platform restrictions or payment processor issues.
+We are not liable for delay or failure caused by events beyond our reasonable control, including natural disasters, power or telecommunications failure, vendor outages, cyber incidents, illness, supply-chain issues, strikes, government action, service restrictions or payment processor issues.

 24. Dispute resolution